byjg/docker-php/docs/image-fpm.md

 docker run -v $PWD:/var/www/html -p 80:80 byjg/php:8.0-fpm-nginx
 ```

-By default the nginx serves all files in /var/www/html.
+By default, the nginx serves all files in /var/www/html.

 You can set your own NGINX configurations by attaching a volume to:
 - /etc/nginx/nginx.conf